 Instructional Delivery.
 Continue to run the virtual school program, initiated in 21-22 in response to COVID-driven parent demand.
-Includes license and HFA staff (administrator, co-teachers, support) for 22-23 and 23-24.
-Support career prep instruction by partially funding dual enrollment Geospatial Information System courses.
+Includes license, HFA liaisons, HFA support for 22-23 and 23-24.
+Hire additional building substitute, to increase HFA in-house sub capacity in the face of sub and teacher shortages; increases continuity and reliability of instruction.